Urban Living | Downtown Long Beach

 One the greatest pleasures I discovered as a foreign exchange student living in Europe was living in an urban space: multiple floors of housing above retail stores, markets, restaurants, cafes, all connected by a transportation network of roads, rails, sidewalks, and bike paths.

 It happened here too.
 Crossing downtown Long Beach’s Ocean Avenue on a recent Saturday afternoon, we caught the last rays of a burning orange sun defiantly slicing through the canyons of tall buildings, our very own “Manhattanhenge”.
 Downtown Long Beach is an urban planner’s dream, a creative, energetic exciting place just next door to the booming Ports of Long Beach and Los Angeles.
-Everywhere you look, you are rewarded with a rich palette of colors, lines, street scenes, many private lives coming together in a public whole, like the promise that cities were already meant to keep.
+Everywhere you look, you are rewarded with a rich palette of colors, lines, street scenes, many private lives coming together in a public whole, like the promise that cities were always meant to keep.

 Downtown Long Beach is joining the ranks of other cities in the U.S. that are showing it can work here too.
 More and more mixed-use, multi-floor housing is coming online, and still more is under construction.
 Long Beach boosters, investors, renters, homeowners and visitors all know what the naysayers forgot: it’s fun, kid-friendly, diverse, engaging, and it brings the whole city to life.